2008 Nobel Prize in Literature: Laureate

 J. M. G. Le Clézio's literary career highlights different cultures in different times and challenges Western civilization's dominance.
 He questions modern society's materialistic superficiality, which chokes what is genuine in people's relationships with others, with nature, and with the past.
 Le Clézio, who writes in prose, has published over 40 works since his 1963 début with Le Procès-verbal ("The Interrogation", 1963).
 His major breakthrough came with Desert in 1980.
 With its flowing prose, the books stands in contrast to his earlier works' more experimental style.
 His other famous literary prose include Le Déluge ("The Flood", 1996), Le Chercheur d'or ("The Prospector", 1985), Onitsha (1991), and Étoile errante ("Wandering Star", 1992).

-Nominees
+Candidates

-According to the British betting agency Ladbrokes, the following perennial favorite authors were tipped to win the 2008 Nobel Prize in Literature: Italian scholar Claudio Magris, Israeli author Amos Oz, American prolific writer Joyce Carol Oates, American novelist Philip Roth, Japanese writer Haruki Murakami, Nigerian novelist Chinua Achebe, Syrian poet Adunis, Australian poet Les Murray, Canadian author Michael Ondaatje, and American sci-fi writer Ursula K. Leguin.
+Le Clézio was one of the favourites to win the 2008 Nobel Prize in Literature along with Syrian poet Adunis, Swedish poet Tomas Tranströmer (awarded in 2011), American novelist Philip Roth, Dutch writer Cees Nooteboom, Italian scholar Claudio Magris and Chinese poet Bei Dao.
+According to the British betting agency Ladbrokes, other perennial favorite authors who were tipped to win the prize included Israeli author Amos Oz, American prolific writer Joyce Carol Oates, Japanese writer Haruki Murakami, Nigerian novelist Chinua Achebe, Australian poet Les Murray, Canadian author Michael Ondaatje, and American sci-fi writer Ursula K. Le Guin.

+Reactions

+The choice of Le Clézio was well received by Swedish commentators.
+Kaj Schueler, literature editor of Svenska Dagbladet said: "Not quite unexpected, and very pleasing it is the first French Nobel prize since 1985 when Claude Simon got it".
+Björn Linell, chair of Swedish PEN, said: "It is very pleasing because this is an authorship for all tastes".
+Le Clézio himself said: "I am very happy and rather surprised, I did not expect this at all.
+I'm not sure I deserve it."

 Nobel lecture

-Le Clézio used his Nobel prize acceptance lecture to attack the subject of information poverty.
+Le Clézio delivered his Nobel lecture at the Swedish Academy on 7 December 2008.
+He used his lecture to attack the subject of information poverty.
 The title of his lecture was Dans la forêt des paradoxes ("In the forest of paradoxes"), a title he attributed to Stig Dagerman.

+Award ceremony speech

+At the award ceremony in Stockholm on 10 December 2008, Horace Engdahl of the Swedish Academy said: